Thursday, June 23, 2022

 3. Combine syrup, oil, sugar, salt, cinnamon, cardomom, and egg white in large pyrex mixing cup.
 Whisk well.
 Pour over the granola mixture and mix well.
 Spread out onto the sheet pan.

 4. Bake for 60-70 minutes until it looked toasted.
-Stir a couple of times while it is baking, but towards the very end, do not stir.
+Remove pan and stir a couple of times while it is baking, but towards the very end, do not stir, so that you have lots of nice clumps.
 Remove from the oven and let granola cool completely in the pan without stirring.

 xo